 To provide the second the group organises monthly evening meetings that are open to all, on a variety of archaeological subjects, and occasional outings to archaeological sites.

-The group's first project was at Stoke Mandeville's old church, now a ruin threatened by the plans for the HS2 high-speed rail line, and surrounding land believed to be the site of the original medieval village.
+The group's first project, in 2013, was at Stoke Mandeville's old church, now a ruin due for complete demolition by the construction the HS2 high-speed rail line, and surrounding land believed to be the site of the original medieval village.
 Here a dozen members of the group conducted a geophysical survey guided by National Trust archaeologist (and BAS member) Gary Marshall.

 This was followed by a hillforts survey, research and surveys of the deserted village of Hogshaw... and the group's recently completed 14th project has been industrial archaeology: the excavation of the former steam-generating boilerhouse at Three Locks on the Grand Union Canal.